North Dakota State Bison: Women's Basketball

 North Dakota State's women's basketball team is the school's only basketball team to win a national championship at any level and is the school's only other program to win at least five national titles besides the football team.

 The women's basketball team was a dominant force in Division II throughout the 1990s, as the Bison won five Division II titles.
 However, since the school emerged from reclassification in 2008, the team has not accomplished much.

 The Bison have only made it past the quarterfinal round of the Summit League tournament three times.
-NDSU has also ended the season with a winning record only three times since entering Division I.

 Recently, the Bison have started to change under head coach Jory Collins.
 In Collins' second season as Bison head coach, NDSU went 15-9 overall and 9-7 in Summit League play, as the program's third Division I season with a winning record.
-His time at NDSU has also featured 2 out of the program's 3 total Summit League tournament wins.
-The 2023-24 season was a start of a new era for Bison women's basketball not previously seen since their Division II days.
+His time at NDSU has also featured 4 out of the program's 5 total Summit League tournament wins.

+The 2023–24 season was a start of a new era for Bison women's basketball not previously seen since their Division II days.
 NDSU would finish the season with a 22-12 record and an impressive 13-3 Summit League record to clinch the 2 seed in the conference tournament for the second season in a row.
 This time, the Bison made it to their first ever Summit League championship game against women's basketball powerhouse and longtime rival, South Dakota State.
 They would fall to the Jacks in a close game, but would also clinch a bid to the WNIT.
 The Bison would win their first postseason game in a home match against Montana, but fell several days later to Minnesota.
 The following season, the Bison would yet again hit the 20 win mark, but would fall in the conference tournament in the quarterfinal round.
 NDSU would receive a WNIT bid for the third season in a row, this time improving yet again on their previous season's success in the postseason and made it to the Great 8 round before falling to Troy.